kinectron/docusaurus-site-archive/docs/api.md

 ### 2. Create an Instance of Kinectron

-Kinectron uses a peer server to transfer Kinect data to the browser.
+Kinectron uses a peer server to establish a connection between the server and the browser.
 The peer server can be accessed over a computer's localhost, over a local network, or on the public internet.
 For now, we'll connect to the server over a local network.
 This works with any computer that is on the same network (for example, any computer on your home wifi network).

 Find your IP address on your Kinectron server.
 It is printed at the top of your Kinectron server with orange highlighting.